You want smart political talk without the meltdowns?

 I keep an eye on those developments over the next couple months.

-Quick break more with investigative reporter, editor in chief at just the news.com, John Solomon.
+Quick break more with Investigative Reporter, Editor-in-Chief at justthenews.com, John Solomon.

 We'll get to your calls on the other side.

-800-941 Sean, our number, if you want to be a part of the program.
+The other news of the day as well, 800-941-Sean, our number, if you want to be a part of the program.

-In light of what we know about the FBI's involvement in 2016, in light of what we know that they used the dirty Clinton bought and paid for Russian dossier as the main focus, the main the bulk of information to obtain the FISA application warrant, and they used it four separate other times.
+In light of what we know about the FBI's involvement in 2016, in light of what we know that they used the dirty Clinton bought and paid for Russian dossier as the main focus, the bulk of information to obtain the FISA application warrant, and they used it four separate other times.

 And yet none of the information in that dossier not only could be verified, it was unverifiable because none of it was true.